Fern Britton: Career

 In January 1993, she joined London News Network's London Tonight, before moving in April 1993 to GMTV to present the post-9:00 am slot, Top of the Morning.
 Britton moved back to Carlton Television to present After Five in 1994.
 She also appeared in the first two series of The Brian Conley Show.

-ITV
+From 1994, Britton presented the television cookery gameshow Ready Steady Cook, which she continued until 2000, however she returned to the show in an episode of the primetime celebrity edition as a celebrity contestant in 2001.
 Britton had guest presented This Morning since 1993, but from September 1999 she became a full-time host presenting the Friday edition with John Leslie.
 In 2002, she became the main host of the series along with John Leslie and, later, with Phillip Schofield.